 As guest editor, you should select reviewers who have suitable expertise in the field and must review all disclosures of potential conflicts of interest made by reviewers in order to determine whether there is any potential for bias.

 Research articles must typically be reviewed by at least two external and independent reviewers, and where necessary you should seek additional opinions.
 The guest editor must follow best practice guidance provided by the Publisher on avoiding the selection of fraudulent peer reviewers.
-You might find the information available on the Elsevier's Reviewer Hub useful in this regard.
+You might find the information available on Finding reviewers page useful in this regard.

 - The guest editor must not be involved in decisions about papers in which s/he has written him/herself.
-Peer review of any such submission should be handled independently of the relevant guest editor/co-editor and their research groups, and there should be a clear statement to this effect on any such paper that is published.
+Peer review of any such submission should be handled independently of the relevant guest editor/co-editor and their research groups.

 Should you have any questions during your guest editorship, please direct these to the relevant contact through our publishing team.